Send $300 non-refundable deposit, together with your email address, mailing address and phone number. Make checks payable to "Craig Parton."

 There is, and it will be sent to you via email as one of the items in the packet of materials you receive on registration.

 There are many ways to arrive in Strasbourg.
-Generally, the best possibilities are by plane to Strasbourg via Paris or Frankfurt.
+Generally, the best possibilities are by plane to Paris or Frankfurt.
 Lufthansa offers a very convenient direct bus service from the Frankfurt airport that arrives at the Strasbourg train station (this popular direct bus sells out in the summer months, so book early).
 There is also the TGV high-speed train from Paris (just over 1 hour and 50 minutes).
-To be sure, other routes are perfectly possible, especially if you with to do some European tourist travel before or after the Academy session.
+To be sure, other routes are perfectly possible, especially if you wish to do some European tourist travel before or after the Academy session.

 You need to arrive during the business day (before 4:00 p.m. local time) on the Monday preceding the beginning of instruction (classes begin on Tuesday at 10:00 a.m.).
 The address is Le Stift 1 bis quai Saint-Thomas, Strasbourg.